 - If the card does not have enough free space, [New file] will not be available. - When the battery level is low, editing albums is not possible.
 Use a fullycharged battery.

 Provided Software Usable with Albums

 EOS Video Snapshot Task: Enables the editing of albums.
-This add-on function for ImageBrowser EX is automatically downloaded from the Internet using the auto update function.
+This is an add-on function for ImageBrowser EX.

 MENU Menu Function Settings